 Housing costs in Honolulu are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some cities, Honolulu isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Honolulu are a mix of both white- and blue-collar jobs.
+Honolulu is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Honolulu is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Honolulu who work in office and administrative support (13.32%), sales jobs (12.47%), and food service (9.58%).

 One of the benefits of being a big city like Honolulu is having a public transportation system, but in Honolulu the transit system is the mode of choice for lots of people getting to and from work every day.
 You will find many people using the bus for their daily commute, even though other transportation options exist.
 If you ask these commuters, many will tell you that not having to drive in the snarl of big city traffic is one of main reasons for leaving the car at home, or even not owning a car at all.
 With so many people taking the bus Honolulu benefits from a reduction in air pollution and traffic.